 That’s the difficult spot a Canadian company called Sandvine seemed to find itself in when reports surfaced that its software tools were being used by repressive governments around the world.

-Sandvine said its equipment was “not intended to thwart human rights or block the broad, free flow of information’’ just the opposite, in fact: “[I]t is designed to … ensure that citizens have high quality and better access to information worldwide.’’
+Sandvine said its technology was “not intended to thwart human rights or block the broad, free flow of information’’ just the opposite, in fact: “[I]t is designed to … ensure that citizens have high quality and better access to information worldwide.’’
 The Canadian company says it no longer works with certain identified regimes.

 (For its part, NSO has released a transparency report and published excerpts from its contracts with customers indicating that its products be used only for criminal and national security investigations.)

 In order to be safe from unlawful surveillance, we need to be able to trust such statements.
 We need to be able to trust our devices.
-We need to be able to trust the marketplace, and our government.
+We need to be able to trust the marketplace and our government.

 That is why Kaye and many others are advocating for the creation of open and transparent public mechanisms for the approval, licensing, and oversight of commercial spyware and surveillance technologies.